luigimoccia/single_district/Readme.md

 The following figure illustrates the main performance indices of the minimum system cost solution.
 The three bars report the percentage contribution of the technologies to the following system values, from top to bottom: primary generation,  delivered electricity, and unitary cost of the delivered services.
 These three system values are listed as labels in the left vertical axis.
-The unitary cost index is indicated as Levelized Cost of System (LCOS), is expressed in euro per MWh, and refers to the weighted average of electricity and hydrogen costs.
+The unitary cost index is indicated as *Levelized Cost of System** (LCOS), is expressed in euro per MWh, and refers to the weighted average of electricity and hydrogen costs.
 For legibility we do not include in the bars the numerals of percentages lower than 1.5%.
 The figure title lists the following additional performance indices of the optimal solution.
-Although the main scenarios discussed in this paper include a zero CO2 constraint, and therefore the CO2 emission factor is always zero, this index is stated in the title.
+First, the CO2 emission factor, which is zero in this scenario that includes a full decarbonization constraint.
 Curtailment is reported next as percentage of the primary generation of electricity.
 The shadow price of CO2  is expressed in euro per ton.
 The delivered quantities and costs of the two energy services are expressed in TWh per year and euro per unit of energy, respectively.
 For hydrogen a cost equivalence in euro per unit of mass is also indicated.